hashicorp/terraform/website/docs/registry/providers/docs.html.md

 Resources and data sources without a subcategory will be rendered before any subcategories.

+The following subcategories will be rendered at the bottom of the list:

+* Beta
+* Deprecated

 ### Guides

 Providers can optionally include 1 or more guides.
 These can assist users in using the provider for certain scenarios.